 Croatia is somewhat dependent on electricity imports, depending on hydrological conditions.
-However this is partly due to the fact that the Krsko nuclear power plant in Slovenia, of which HEP owns 50 percent, also contributes to Croatia’s electricity supply but is counted under imports in the statistics.
+However this is partly because the Krsko nuclear power plant in Slovenia, half-owned by Croatian state-owned utility Hrvatska Elektroprivreda (HEP), also contributes to Croatia’s electricity supply but is counted under imports in the statistics.

-In 2021, 31 per cent of Croatia’s total electricity came from hydropower, 16 per cent from gas, seven per cent from coal, 11 per cent from wind, six per cent from biomass and less than one per cent each for solar, geothermal and oil.
-If we assume that Croatia was able to utilise half of Krško’s 2021 output, then this made up 15 per cent of its total electricity consumption, with a further six per cent coming from additional imports.
+In 2022, 30 per cent of Croatia’s total electricity came from hydropower, 19 per cent from gas, eight per cent from coal, 11 per cent from wind, six per cent from biomass and less than one per cent each for solar, geothermal and oil.
+If we assume that Croatia was able to utilise half of Krško’s 2022 output, then this made up 15 per cent of its total electricity consumption, with a further ten per cent coming from additional imports.

 Although Croatia has made some progress in using its wind potential, solar and solar thermal are underused compared to the obvious potential in this very sunny country. ry.